adamdthomas/DotNet-Opensource-Toolkit-Backup/README.md

 ```

 ## Creating Test
 * Create a new Class in your Project for your tests.
-Add `using System`, `using NUnit.Framework`, and `using NUnit.Framework` to the top of the class file.
+Add `using System`, `using NUnit.Framework`, and `RelevantCodes.ExtentReports` to the top of the class file.
 * Add `[TestFixture]` as a header for your class
 * Instantiate `private ExtentReports extent` and `private ExtentTest test`
 * Add `[Test]` as a header to each of the methods you want to use as a test.